0x43eba/Obsidian-Iris/README.md

 ### Notes to Developers

 If you would like to build from source, you can clone this directory, and run `npm install` within the repository.
-To run the TypeScript compiler in watch mode, run `npm run dev`
+To run the TypeScript compiler in watch mode, run `npm run dev`.
+If you would like to build the documentation, run `npm run doc`.
+NOTE: This is developers documentation on code and won't tell you how Iris does work.
+Once you're done, to build for production, use `npm run build-prod`.
+To *just* build the main.ts file, use `npm run build`.
+Once you build, move build folder to plugins directory.

 ### Bug Reports and Feature Requests